Slashy-Slasher/Dolus/readme.md

 Dolus is a desktop application that provides a way for users to protect their privacy when using voice communication software.

 Many companies actively collect and record information regarding online voice communication through obscure privacy policies.
-This application is an effective means of providing live audio encryption and decryption using any voice communication software as a proxy.
+This application is an effective means of providing live voice obfuscation using any voice communication software as a proxy.
 This helps users ensure their voice communications are always private.

 ## Installation
   1.)
 Install Dolus